 My perception of money has changed quite a bit over this past year.
 For most of my life I have been a saver.
 A hoarder might even be a better description of me when it comes to money.

 I think that my tendency to hide money away is something that stemmed from fear of not having enough to support myself if things got hard.
 Even when the purchase was closer to a need, like when I didn’t have any jeans that fit me properly, I would find excuses not to spend out.

 My fiancé, however, does not look at finances the same way at all.
 He is not irresponsible with money, but he does not carry the same fear as I do when it comes to our bank accounts.
-He treats cash as something that comes-and-gos from his life depending on the season.
-He buys the things that he needs, or wants, if he has the money at the time, and he saves for his future.
+Plus, he treats cash as something that comes-and-gos from his life depending on the season.
+So, he buys the things that he needs, or wants, if he has the money at the time, and he saves for his future.